dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/drivers-license-extraction.md

 ---
 layout: default-layout
-title: How to extract the driver’s information from a PDF417 barcode?
+title: How to Extract the Driver’s Information from a PDF417 Barcode?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, driver license, info
-description: How to extract the driver’s information from a PDF417 barcode?
+description: How to Extract the Driver’s Information from a PDF417 Barcode?
 needAutoGenerateSidebar: true
 ---

-# How to extract the driver’s information from a PDF417 barcode?
+# How to Extract the Driver’s Information from a PDF417 Barcode?

 [<< Back to FAQ index](index.md)